-His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), makes the annexed Regulations Amending the Food and Drug Regulations (Halal food).
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Fisheries and Oceans, pursuant to section 43 footnote a of the Fisheries Act footnote b, makes the annexed Regulations Amending the British Columbia Sport Fishing Regulations, 1996 (Miscellaneous Program).

 REGULATORY IMPACT ANALYSIS STATEMENT

 (This statement is not part of the Regulations.)

 Section 22 of the British Columbia Sport Fishing Regulations, 1996 (BCSFR), requires recreational harvesters who catch and retain lingcod and/or chinook salmon, to record their catch in ink only on their paper licence.
 This limits the use of technology to improve the method of recording catch for these species.

 The Department of Fisheries and Oceans Canada (DFO) is amending section 22 of the BCSFR such that recreational harvesters have the option of recording their catch on their paper licence, or electronically in an electronic catch registry.

 Section 22 of the BCSFR is amended to allow for the use of an electronic registry to record recreationally caught and retained lingcod and chinook salmon.
 The new method of recording the catch will be allowed, under section 22 of the BCSFR, in addition to the traditional recording of retained catch by harvesters on their paper recreational fishing licences.
 Additionally, section 22.1 of the BCSFR is added to reflect the intent that both the paper and the electronic record be unalterable.